pmccrind/pmccrind.github.io/essays/final-project-idea.md

   3. Find Help
 * User Profile Page
 * Admin Home Page
- * List All Requests
+  1. List All Requests
- *
+  2. Update Calendar

 # Beyond the Scope

 Pages or functionality to be Added:

 * Authorized UH Login's Online
 * Chat/Private Message Service(User to User, User to Admin etc.)
 * Error Checking (Spell check and Class naming standards ie CHEM 161 etc.)
 * Gamification (Offer points for meetings with some reward tier)
- * Leaderboards (Tutors can recive 1-5 star rating)
+  1. Leaderboards (Tutors can recive 1-5 star rating)
- * Ranking (Allow tutors to see messages about past interaction with the student and rank them as well)
+  2. Ranking (Allow tutors to see messages about past interaction with the student and rank them as well)